GoogleCloudPlatform/professional-services-data-validator/samples/cloud_run_jobs/README.md

 # Distributed Data Validation with Cloud Run Jobs

 This is an example of distributed DVT usage using [Cloud Run Jobs](https://cloud.google.com/run/docs/create-jobs).
 Distributed DVT usage alleviates memory constraints when running large table validations.
-This will require table partitions to be generated beforehand with the `generate-table-partitions` command, which will divide your large table into chunks with filters and store each chunk in a YAML configuration file.
-Read more on generating partitions [here](https://github.com/GoogleCloudPlatform/professional-services-data-validator?#generate-table-partitions-for-large-table-row-validations).

-The Cloud Run Job can then distribute each YAML configuration as a Cloud Run Task in parallel.
+In this sample, you will first generate table partitions with the `generate-table-partitions` command, which will partition your large table into smaller pieces with filters.
+Read more on generating partitions [here](https://github.com/GoogleCloudPlatform/professional-services-data-validator?#generate-table-partitions-for-large-table-row-validations).The Cloud Run Job can then distribute each partition's YAML configuration as a Cloud Run Task in parallel.

 ## Quickstart